ADDING A FEATURE TO AN APPLICATION

 Project Overview

 Nearly 70% of people looking to rent an apartment or house in New York City use StreetEasy or another subsidiary of Zillow Group to find their new housing.
-In 2021 alone, the StreetEasy app and website had around 180 million visits.
 While the app is widely used, it does not meet the needs of all user populations.
 Around 40% of renters in NYC live with at least one roommate, yet the app does not allow for a seamless search across multiple users, often causing confusion, disorganization, and duplication of effort in the apartment hunt.

 Timeframe